5 tips for Every Entrepreneur should know for Breaking out of Burnout!

 My first suggestion and recommendation for breaking out of burnout is to STOP.
 Stop everything.
 Hands off.
 If it breaks, it breaks.
 Let everything go except for your 4-walls.
 Food, clothing, housing, transportation.
 If it’s not any of those 4, let.
 It.
 Go.
-It’s going to all fall apart, and sometimes that just has to be ok.
+(This is TEMPORARY!)
+Things are going to all fall apart, and sometimes that just has to be ok.
 The reason you're burnt out is because you've got your fingers in too many pies.
 You're doing too much, something has to go.
 It's going to feel so weird.
 It's almost going to feel wrong.
 But it's not.
 Sometimes we have to let it all break.

 Suggestion #2 is to dump everything out of your head.
 Grab a notebook or journal and write down all the things on your “to-do” list and everything that you are doing.
 All of it.
 By dumping it all out of your head and onto the pages you’re dumping all of the muddy water out of your brain.
 Don’t take too long with this.
 Write everything down.
 EVERYTHING.
 Do it quickly and when you find yourself sitting for about a minute with nothing else to write, stop.